Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and

 Given a temporal load series, many methods exist to estimate the ``corresponding'' hydrodynamic coefficients, \ie the hydrodynamic coefficients that yield Morison loads as close as possible to the measured or simulated loads.
-One of the most common method is to minimize the square root of the error between the modeled loads and the real ones.
+One of the most common methods is to minimize the square root of the error between the modeled loads and the real ones.
 At a given time step $i$ the error is given by $e_{x,z}(i) = F_{x,z}(i) - F_{xm,zm}(i) $.
 Indexes $x,z$ represent the errors for the horizontal and vertical components of the force, respectively.
 Thus, one could minimize the resulting mean (over time) square error:

 Following \textcite{venugopal_hydrodynamic_2002}, the coefficients that minimize these $L_2$ errors over a certain number of time steps $N$ can be analytically derived as:

 where $D$ is either $H_c$ or $L_c$ for the horizontal and vertical drag coefficients respectively, and the $f_i$ terms are given by: